Contact structures with singularities: from local to global: Symplectization and contactization

 \begin{example} The unit cotangent bundle of a $b$-manifold has a natural $b$-contact structure.
 Let $(M,Z)$ be a $b$-manifold of dimension $n$ with coordinates $z,y_i, i=2,\dots,n$ as in Example \ref{extendedphasespace}.
 It is shown in \cite{GMP} that the cotangent bundle has a natural $b$-symplectic structure defined by the $b$-form given by the exterior derivative $d\lambda=d\big(x_1\frac{dz}{z} +\sum_{i=2}^{n} x_i dy_i\big)$.
 The unit $b$-cotangent bundle is given by ${^bT^*_1M}=\{(z,y_2,\dots,y_n,x_1,\dots,x_n)\in {^bT^*M} | \ \sum_{i=1}^n x_i^2=1 \}$.
 The vector field $\sum_{i=1}^n x_i \frac{\partial}{\partial {x_i}}$ defined on the $b$-cotangent bundle ${^bT^*M}$ is a Liouville vector field, and is transverse to the unit $b$-cotangent bundle, and hence induces a $b$-contact structure on it.

 From a Riemannian point of view, the Reeb vector field describes the geodesic flow associated to a $b$-metric, that is a metric a bundle metric on ${^b}TM$.
-In the coordinate chart $(z,y_i)$, a $b$-metric is give by $g=\frac{1}{z^2}dz\otimes dz+\sum_{i=2}^n dy_i\otimes dy_i$ and induces a bundle metric $g^*$ on ${^b}T^*M$.
+It induces a bundle metric $g^*$ on ${^b}T^*M$.
 The unit cotangent bundle is alternatively described by ${^bT^*_1M}=\{X\in {^b}T^*M | g^*(X,X)=1\}$ and the associated Reeb vector field to the associated contact form as described above, is the push-forward under the bundle isomorphism of the geodesic vector field on ${^b}TM$. \end{example}

 We will compute a particular case of the unit cotangent bundle of a $b$-manifold.

 \begin{example} Consider the torus $\mathbb{T}^2$ as a $b$-manifold where the boundary component if given by two disjoint copies of $S^1$.
 The unit cotangent bundle $S^*\mathbb{T}^2$, diffeomorphic to the $3$-torus $\mathbb{T}^3$ is a $b$-contact manifold with $b$-contact form given by $\alpha=\sin\phi\frac{dx}{\sin(x)}+\cos \phi dy$, where $\phi$ is the coordinate on the fiber and $(x,y)$ the coordinates on $\mathbb{T}^2$. \end{example}